vespa-engine/documentation/en/nearest-neighbor-search-guide.md

   'input.query(q)=embed(e5, "Total Eclipse Of The Heart")'
 </pre>
 </div>
-Since we are post-filtering without upward adjusting the targetHits, we end up with just one hit.
+Since we are post-filtering without upward adjusting the targetHits, we end up with fewer hits.

 Changing the query to limit to a tag which is less frequent, for example, `90s`, which matches 1,695 documents or roughly 1.7%, will cause Vespa to fall back to exact search as the estimated filter hit count